leonardblier/alrao/docs/index.md

 # Acknowledgments

-We would like to thank Corentin Tallec for his technical help, and his many remarks and advice.
+We would like to thank Corentin Tallec for his technical help, and his many remarks and advice, as well as Guillaume Charpiat.
 We thank Olivier Teytaud for pointing useful references.